 This sensor is universal; there are many examples of its uses.
 Get part counts, track machine cycle times, count the number of times a press went up and down, check if a product is underweight, overweight, or on track, count the rejects and good products based on the weight data.
 If there’s a fault because someone opens the cage to the robotic cell, you’ll be able to detect the opening.
 The same applies to any stops.

-All of the sensors above are self-contained and don’t need anything besides a gateway to work.
+All of the industrial machine sensors above are self-contained and don’t need anything besides a gateway to work.
 Sensors provide endless solutions for manufacturers.

 The ones listed in this guide are the ones we use most often for customers and there are many more out there, but we have found those listed to be the most effective for our solution.
 If you have questions about sensors, data collection, or how to use a solution like ours, we’d be happy to chat and answer those.